 “I was born to coach and empower people in the active pursuit of their passions.”

-I am planning to speak in the Special Session on Algebraic Combinatorics in the Southeast at the Fall Southeastern Sectional Meeting of the AMS this November 20-21 2021.
+I am speaking in the Special Session on Algebraic Combinatorics in the Southeast at the Fall Southeastern Sectional Meeting of the AMS this November 20-21 2021.
 Here is a youtube video of a practice run of this talk.
 Slides